nikarichardson/CSCI393/dungeon/README.md

 This dungeon has rooms and exits.
 You can <i>spawn</i> a monster, <i>place</i>  loot, <i>take</i>  loot, and engage in combat with the monsters inside the dungeon.
 Users with a shovel in their inventory can <i>dig</i>  rooms.
 There are <b>6</b> Guilds, <b>16</b> states, <b>6</b> classes,<b>5</b> skills, <b>40+</b> monsters and <b>50+</b> items.
 Choosing a skill provides a temporary boost to your stats during the battle, and this boost is increased by 5% for every experience (exp) point you have.
 Similarly, the weapons you choose to equip provide a boost to your character.

-`Monsters:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, giant-ant🐜 ,bat🦇,slime, snake🐍, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost,taco 🌮,fairy🧚‍, dragon 🐉, dinosaur-of-yore🦕, bee-of-disproportionate-size🐝, mostly-friendly-wolf🐺, pineapple🍍, kleptomaniac-squirrel-of-doom🐿, the-great-mage 🧙‍♂️ apprentice 🧙‍♀️, merman 🧜, elf🧝, unicorn🦄 owl 🦉, whale🐳, dolphin🐬, magical-fish-out-of-water 🐟, blowfish 🐡, octopus 🐙, caterpillar-of-phenomenal-power🐛
+`Monsters:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, giant-ant🐜 ,bat🦇,slime, snake🐍,werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost,taco 🌮,fairy🧚‍, dragon 🐉, dinosaur-of-yore🦕, bee-of-disproportionate-size🐝, mostly-friendly-wolf🐺, pineapple🍍, kleptomaniac-squirrel-of-doom🐿, the-great-mage 🧙‍♂️ apprentice 🧙‍♀️, merman 🧜, elf🧝, unicorn🦄 owl 🦉, whale🐳, dolphin🐬, magical-fish-out-of-water 🐟, blowfish 🐡, octopus 🐙, caterpillar-of-phenomenal-power🐛